dairycultist/natsucraft/README.md

 - Lich
   - end goal of the game is to defeat the lich
   - a knight with a skeleton head
-  - every once in a while, the lich uses necromancy to summon three skeletons in a puff of smoke to assist it in battle
+  - After a certain amount of damage, the lich uses necromancy to summon three skeletons in a puff of smoke to assist it in battle
   - summoned by...
   - drops the lich sword
   - [inspiration](https://the-grimoire-of-gaia.fandom.com/wiki/Bone_Knight)